 You might find that different positions can also affect how sensation you get.
 For example, for a lot of men, missionary position can be more stimulating because of the angle of the penis.
 Try different positions to see if any of them change how things feel.
 Even small shifts in the angle of your body or having a pillow under her hips might make a big difference.

 And lastly, don’t forget that sex doesn’t have to end if you ejaculate.
 Going down on her, using your hands, or kissing and stroking her body while she uses a vibrator are all great ways for her to have an orgasm after you’ve had one.
 So even if you don’t last as long as you might like, you can still make sure that she has as much pleasure as she wants.
 Just saying.

 I know that it can sometimes feel challenging to talk with a partner about these things, especially if you’re having difficult feelings come up.
 As a sex & relationship coach, I work with people to get everything onto the table so we can figure out how to make sure everyone is getting what they want.
 If you’d like some assistance in navigating those conversations, get in touch with me.
-I’d be happy to meet you in my Seattle, WA office or over skype.
+I’d be happy to meet you in my Seattle, WA office or over video.